 - Used Java to upgrade strongbox open source app to Jackson 184.108.40.206.

 - Used C to build automation for common tasks in neovim.

 - Maintained 100% score in 7 Java coding classes.

 - Completed scholarship project to build working cloud server.

 - Created YouTube channel on cloud security that got 25,000 subscribers.

-- Vice President, Jackson Coding Club.
+- Vice Chair, Jackson Coding Club.
 Increased membership 25%.

 - Nominated for SIGSOFT Early Career Researcher Award for AI work.

 - Led session on security in cloud computing at DeveloperWeek 2018.